-Example of the deduction of the R&D withholding tax credit; correction messages
+Example of the deduction of the R&D withholding tax credit: correction messages

 You file a monthly tax return.
-In January you were issued an R&D Declaration for the first four months of the year.
-You have been granted an R&D withholding tax credit of € 3,000.
+In January you were issued an R&D Declaration.
+You have been granted an R&D withholding tax credit of $\leq 10,350$ .
 You intend to deduct the maximum R&D withholding tax credit, with the exception of the second tax period.
-The payroll tax you are required to pay amounts to € 900 per tax period.
+The payroll tax you are required to pay amounts to $\leq 900$ per tax period.

-- In the first tax period, you deduct the maximum amount of the R&D withholding tax credit, € 750 (€ 3,000 / 4). - 2.
+- In the first tax period, you deduct the remittance by the maximum amount of payroll tax amounting to € 900. - 2.
 In the second tax period, you do not deduct any of the R&D withholding tax credit. - 3.
-In the third tax period you may deduct a maximum of € 1,125 (€ 3,000 € 750 = € 2,250 / 2).
-However, in view of your gross payroll tax due, you can deduct no more than € 900 of your R&D withholding tax credit in this month. - 4.
-In the fourth and last tax period you may deduct the remainder of the R&D withholding tax credit, namely € 1,350 (€ 3,000 - € 750 - € 900 = € 1,350).
-However, as you are unable to deduct more than € 900 of your R&D withholding tax credit, you have an unused R&D withholding tax credit of € 450 at the end of the period covered by the R&D Declaration.
-The first and second tax periods still offer scope of € 150 and € 900 respectively for the deduction of the unused R&D withholding tax credit.
-The deduction of the remaining withholding tax credit of € 450 from the return for the second tax period would appear to be the most logical approach (since you will then need to file just one correction message: you would otherwise need to file two correction messages, for example for € 150 in January and € 300 in February).
+In the third and the following tax period you should deduct € 900 on a monthly basis.
+However, in view of your gross payroll tax due, you can deduct no more than € 900 of your R&D withholding tax credit per month. - 4.
+However, as you are unable to deduct more than € 900 of your R&D withholding tax credit, per month, you have an unused R&D withholding tax credit of € 450 at the end of the period covered by the R&D Declaration.
+The second tax period still offers scope of € 900 for the deduction of the unused R&D withholding tax credit.
 You therefore file a correction message for the second tax period.